Announcement Type: New Limited Competition Cooperative Agreement

 Part C: Program Report (3 Page Limitation)

-B. Budget Narrative: This narrative must describe the budget requested and match the scope of work described in the project narrative.
-The page limitation should not exceed five pages.
+B. Budget Narrative: This narrative must include a line item budget with a narrative justification for all expenditures identifying reasonable and allowable costs necessary to accomplish the goals and objectives as outlined in the project narrative.
+Budget should match the scope of work described in the project narrative.
+The budget narrative should not exceed five pages.

 3. Submission Dates and Times

-Applications must be submitted electronically through Grants.gov by 12:00 a.m., midnight Eastern Standard Time (EST) on the Application Deadline Date listed in the Key Dates section on page one of this announcement.
+Applications must be submitted electronically through Grants.gov by 11:59 p.m.
+Eastern Daylight Time (EDT) on the Application Deadline Date listed in the Key Dates section on page one of this announcement.
 Any application received after the application deadline will not be accepted for processing, nor will it be given further consideration for funding.
-The applicant will be notified by the DGM via email of this decision.
+Grants.gov will notify the applicant via email if the application is rejected.

-If the applicant needs to submit a paper application instead of submitting electronically via Grants.gov, prior approval must be requested and obtained (see Section IV.6 below for additional information).
-The waiver must be documented in writing (emails are acceptable), before submitting a paper application.
-A copy of the written approval must be submitted with the hardcopy that is mailed to the DGM.
-Once the waiver request has been approved, the applicant will receive a confirmation of approval and the mailing address to submit the application.
-Paper applications that are submitted without a waiver from the Acting Director of DGM will not be reviewed or considered further for funding.
-The applicant will be notified via email of this decision by the Grants Management Officer of DGM.
-Paper applications must be received by the DGM no later than 5:00 p.m., EST, on the Application Deadline Date listed in the Key Dates section on page one of this announcement.
+If the applicant needs to submit a paper application instead of submitting electronically through Grants.gov, a waiver must be requested.
+Prior approval must be requested and obtained from Mr. Robert Tarwater, Director, DGM, (see Section IV.6 below for additional information).
+The waiver must: (1) Be documented in writing (emails are acceptable), before submitting a paper application, and (2) include clear justification for the need to deviate from the required electronic grants submission process.
+A written waiver request must be sent to GrantsPolicy@ihs.gov with a copy to Robert.Tarwater@ihs.gov.
+Once the waiver request has been approved, the applicant will receive a confirmation of approval email containing submission instructions and the mailing address to submit the application.
+A copy of the written approval must be submitted along with the hardcopy of the application that is mailed to DGM.
+Paper applications that are submitted without a copy of the signed waiver from the Director of the DGM will not be reviewed or considered for funding.
+The applicant will be notified via email of this decision by the Grants Management Officer of the DGM.
+Paper applications must be received by the DGM no later than 5:00 p.m., EDT, on the Application Deadline Date listed in the Key Dates section on page one of this announcement.
 Late applications will not be accepted for processing or considered for funding.

 4. Intergovernmental Review